 Is a “blanket approval” authorizing multiple change orders compliant with federal procurement requirements?

 If a transit agency’s applicable state and local procurement regulations or policies allow for blanket approvals and the procurement official followed the applicable regulation or policy, then the blanket approval could be a valid procurement method for that particular transit agency.
-Likewise, if a transit agency’s procurement regulations or policies do not allow for blanket approvals, then a blanket approval would not be a valid procurement method.
+A transit agency using a blanket approval should identify its authority for doing so in the blanket approval and include the document in the project file.
+Likewise, if a transit agency’s procurement regulations or policies do not allow for or address blanket approvals, then a blanket approval would not be a valid procurement method.